 Reasons to take out a pet loan

-As a bonus, some vets or lenders will offer special zero-interest financing on charges over a certain amount, so financing through these lenders can make more sense than putting a major pet surgery on a credit card with high interest.
+As a bonus, some vets or lenders offer special zero-interest financing on charges over a certain amount.
+Financing through these lenders can make more sense than putting a major pet surgery on a credit card with high interest.

 Alternative financing options

 If pet surgery financing expenses are piling up, a pet loan isn’t the only way you can get help with vet bills.
 Depending on the circumstances, alternative financing options can be just as useful as a pet loan.
 You may be able to:

 - Set up a payment plan: It isn’t common, but your vet may be willing to negotiate a payment plan, which can lighten the financial blow by breaking it into increments that are easier to handle.

 - Pay with credit: Another financing option is to pay for medical expenses with a credit card, but it can be risky for a number of reasons.
 Using credit allows you to pay for the high costs of vet bills over time, but the average credit card interest rate is about 16%, which means you’re going to be paying a lot of interest with this method unless you have a credit card with a low or introductory zero interest rate.

 - Look for help from a non-profit: Some non-profit organizations offer grants or loans with low interest rates to help pet owners finance their pet’s medical treatment.
 For example, if your pet has cancer, The Magic Bullet Fund is a foundation worth checking.
 It provides support and assistance in helping your pet get the medical attention it needs.